philc/vimium/README.markdown

 Contributing
 ------------

 You'd like to fix a bug or implement a feature?
 Great!
 Check out the bugs on our issues tracker, or implement one of the suggestions there that have been tagged 'todo'.
 If you have a suggestion of your own, start a discussion on the issues tracker or on the [mailing list][list_url].
 If it mirrors a similar feature in another browser or in Vim itself, let us know!
 Once you've picked something to work on, add a comment to the respective issue so others don't duplicate your effort.

 When you're done, send us a pull request on Github.
 Feel free to include a change to the CREDITS file with your patch.

 [list_url]: http://groups.google.com/group/vimium-dev?hl=en

+Some brief coding style guidelines: 1) follow the style already present in the file, 2) ensure your lines don't exceed 110 characters.

 Release Notes
 -------------